Exercise Physiology

 Attainment of these minimum requirements does not guarantee admission to the program.
 Admission decisions are based on assessments of all aspects of the student’s application materials.
 The department reserves the right to increase standards if warranted by enrollment limitations and by the number and quality of applicants.

 Students must complete at least 52 hours of credit with a minimum grade point average of 2.00 and at least half the required General Education hours, including English composition and mathematics, or an A.A.
 Degree.
-As a prerequisite for entry into each undergraduate major in the department, students must achieve a grade of B-minus or higher in HUN 1201.

 Course # | Hours | Name |